 Please don't wait until the last minute to mail your application.
 The earlier you send your application, the better.

-Council members will review applications and sample submissions following the June deadlines.
-Applicants will be notified in late August whether or not their application was accepted.
+Council members will review applications and sample submissions following the July deadline.
+Applicants will be notified in mid-September whether or not their application has been accepted.

 As a proud and enthusiastic supporter of #WeNeedDiverseBooks, the Rutgers University Council for Children's Literature strongly encourages applications from diverse authors and voices.